CZ-NIC/mininterface/docs/index.md

 ## You got CLI
 It was all the code you need.
 No lengthy blocks of code imposed by an external dependency.
 Besides the GUI/TUI, you receive powerful YAML-configurable CLI parsing.

-TODO regenerate output and all the images
-TODO it seems that input missing dataclass fields is broken, it just shows it must be set via cli

 ```bash
 $ ./hello.py